Summer Fun Around Lake Suwa

 English maps are available that show day-use hot spring facilities around Kamisuwa and Shimosuwa stations, and if you happen to be staying in the area your hotel or ryokan will most likely have their own baths as well.
 There’s certainly plenty of water to go around!

-The Gokura Sake Breweries
+Taste Sake at the Gokura Sake Breweries

-Reijin Sake and Beer Brewery.
+Reijin Sake and Beer Brewery

 Suwa is home to numerous sake breweries that have been operating for hundreds of years.
 Just south of Kamisuwa station is a group of five breweries, called the Gokura, which line the former Koshu kaido road.
 They are Maihime, Reijin, Honkin, Yokobue and Masumi.
 They all offer sake-tastings (and beer tasting at Reijin), so you can visit them all and appreciate the differences in style of each brewery.